Dr Deborah Dawson

 (Dawson et al. 2001).
 We have found that birds from the same family can normally be sex-typed using the same primer set and technique.
 Therefore I have created a webpage and database to assist researchers in becoming familiar with the techniques involved in molecular bird sexing and to indicate the most suitable choice of method to use for a particular species.
 See the "See Also" section.
 This work was discussed in my PhD thesis.

-Some mammal species are difficult to study because they are rare, elusive or nocturnal.
-In these cases non-invasive samples, such as faecal samples or hair, can be used to identify the presence of different individuals and their sex.
+For some mammal species, it is not possible or difficult to distinguish between males and females, for example shrews, cats and Eurasian otters.
+Other species are difficult to study because they are rare, elusive or nocturnal and in these cases, non-invasive samples, such as faecal samples or hair, can be used to identify the presence of different individuals and their sex.

-I worked with Marion Huck to developed a new sex marker for badgers Meles meles (Huck et al. 2008) and with Kate Denton to develop a sex marker suitable for sexing various species of bat (Denton 2018, manuscript in prep.).
+I worked with Dr Marion Huck to developed a new sex marker for badgers Meles meles (Huck et al. 2008) and with Kate Denton to develop a sex marker suitable for sexing various species of bat (Denton 2020, manuscript in prep.).

 Dawson DA, Darby S, Hunter FM, Krupa AP, Jones IL and Burke T (2001) A critique of CHD-based molecular sexing protocols illustrated by a Z-chromosome polymorphism detected in auklets (Aves: Alcidae, Laridae).
 Molecular Ecology Notes, 1, 201–204.